albertopereira/closer-project/docs/architecture.md

 ### Model fields

-The `Budgets` table have the following definitions for its fields:
+The `Budgets` table has the following definitions for its fields:

 | Table | Field | Definition |
 |:------|:------|:-----------|